-Strong PFI:BIC partnerships are characterized by the partners' expertise, experience, and significant measurable commitment to the project, with clear contributions as well as technical and/or economic "takeaways" [7] for all parties involved.
+Strong PFI:BIC partnerships are characterized by the partners' expertise, experience, and significant measurable commitment to the project, with clear contributions as well as technical and/or economic "takeaways" [6] for all parties involved.
 The partnership should be crafted to achieve research accomplishments that would not have been possible without the interdisciplinary expertise and the joint perspectives of academe and industry at a formative stage.
 Moreover, it should be clear how the partners specifically complement each other in the context of the project.
-It follows that it is very important that the partners (each and every one of them) have vetted the proposal and are clear about where they each fit in the larger collaborative research effort.
+It follows that it is very important that ALL of the partners have vetted the proposal and are clear about where they each fit in the larger collaborative research effort.